Adoptions Outside DFW Notice

 Step 1: Fill out the application.

 Step 2: Wait for your approval email from the applications team.

-- Application approval required before adoption.
+- Application review and approval is required before adoption.

-- Current pets must be spayed/neutered.
+- Current pets in the home must be spayed/neutered.

 - Adopted animals must never be chained or tied to trees or fences or kept in garages, etc. Our adopted dogs must be ‘house dogs,’ not exclusive ‘yard dogs’.

 - Animals are generally not adopted at the initial Meet N Greet.
 If you are selected for the dog, another time will be arranged for the adoption.

 - Previous Adopted Dogs: If the owner of a dog adopted from MSRNT is unable to keep an adopted animal—for any reason—the dog must be returned to MSRNT, no questions asked.
 The dog cannot be sold, traded or disposed of in any way.